Underpath/Monica_on_Synology/README.md

    ✓ Performing migrations
    '/usr/bin/php7' 'artisan' migrate --force
    ```
-1. After set up is done, open Monica on your browser.
+1. After set up is done, open Monica on your browser, if you used the provided JSON file it should be at `http://<NAS_ip>:4000/`.

 #### Debugging
 > :beetle: **To test your e-mail setup, open up a `sh` terminal on the container and run** `php artisan monica:test-email`